Can I Sue If I Don’t Have Car Insurance?

 North Carolina classifies driving without insurance as a misdemeanor, which can result in fines and/or jail time.
 For some uninsured drivers, this may be reason enough.

-An uninsured driver may feel inclined to improvise the steps most people are used to following an accident.
+An uninsured driver may feel inclined to improvise the steps most people use following an accident.
 For example, an uninsured motorist may avoid calling the police to report an accident; or they might not collect the at-fault driver’s information because there’s no insurance company to report it to.

 If the injury is severe enough, or the financial cost of recovery exceeds the limits of a victim’s resources, he or she can use the law to seek compensation, even if they don’t have insurance at the time of the crash.